3F/DllExport/Readme.md

 No requires additional steps for you, just build as you need.

 Use build.bat if you need final NuGet package as a `DllExport.<version>.nupkg` etc.
-* *You do not need to do anything inside IDE, if you already have installed plugin.*
+* *You do not need to do anything inside IDE if you have installed [this plugin](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/).*

 ### How to Debug